Tumor necrosis factor receptor-associated periodic syndrome

 - The Cleveland Clinic provides an overview of the different types of periodic fever syndromes.

-- Genetics Home Reference (GHR) contains information on Periodic fever, familial, autosomal dominant.
+- Genetics Home Reference (GHR) contains information on Tumor necrosis factor receptor-associated periodic syndrome.
 This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Periodic fever, familial, autosomal dominant.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Tumor necrosis factor receptor-associated periodic syndrome.
 Click on the link to view a sample search on this topic.